 - Groups on social media.

-Websites such as Reddit and Quora can help identify the audience’s pain points as well.
+Websites such as Reddit and Quora can also help identify the audience’s pain points.

 Collecting all that demographic and behavioral information will help you construct a customer persona — a typical representative of your target audience.

 Step 2.
 Finding Platforms Your Target Audience Visits

 List the websites, forums, mobile apps, resources, blogs, and social network groups your webinar’s potential participants use.
 Try to make this list include as many sources as possible.

 Now that the list is ready, could you direct all your resources to them?
 Free webinar promotion services exist, but if the target audience is not there, they offer you zero efficiency.

 As a result, wasting resources and getting 1-2 registrations is not what you are after.
 The best practice would be to direct your resources and time onto the channels with the maximum relevance.

 Look where your competitors direct most of their resources.
 For instance, recruiting webinar ads can primarily be found on LinkedIn, while fitness webinars, being more visual, naturally steer towards Instagram.